Expensify/App/contributingGuides/TYPESCRIPT_STYLE.md

 ## Usage of “defaultProps”

-To achieve better and safer typing of components with default prop values, all usages `defaultProps` shall be removed and replaced by using prop destructuring.
+To achieve better and safer typing of components with default prop values, all usages `defaultProps` shall be removed and replaced by prop destructuring.
 Please head to **Typing components** section to understand how you can convert your implementation.

 ## JSDoc annotations